p--q/TCU/README.md

     - It must be executed when newly creating components, rdb, xcu, xcs files.

+    - The xml files output by this script are not formatted.

     - By default, createComponentsFile() and createManifestFile() are commented out.
 Although there are few opportunities to update .component file and manifest.xml created by these, description.xml needs to be created each time a extension version is updated.

   - createOXT.py